persepolisdm/persepolis/README.md

 ## Installing on Mac OS X
 Coming soon!
-or if you preffer build the package yourself , Please read how_to_packade_for_mac file
+or if you preffer build the package yourself , Please read [packaging instruction](https://github.com/persepolisdm/persepolis/blob/master/how_to_package_for_mac) file